-What if all of the income and assets of the U.S. citizen or permanent resident petitioner who is attempting to sponsor a family immigrant isn’t enough to meet the required levels according to U.S. Poverty Guidelines?
-Here are some possibilities for making up the financial shortfalls.
+What if all of the income and assets of the U.S. citizen or permanent resident petitioner who is attempting to sponsor a family immigrant isn't enough to meet the required minimum levels according to U.S. Poverty Guidelines?
+Below are some possibilities for making up the financial shortfalls.

 If you don't wish to rely on friends and relatives, the U.S. citizen sponsor, or the immigrant if living in the United States with a legal right to work, might have to find an additional job or a job with better pay and benefits.
 Obviously, improving your financial situation will not be easy.
 It could mean a long job search, moving to another city, dropping out of school for a while, or giving up enjoyable work or time with the children.

 But here's the reason this advice isn't totally crazy: After you are approved for your green card there is no obligation that you or your spouse stay with the new job.
 USCIS will not send inspectors to your or your spouse's workplace or check up on you.
 If you and your family can survive on less than the U.S. government thinks is possible, that's your choice—so long as you do not receive need-based government assistance (go on "welfare") for the first five years after green card approval.

-The way the law works, you wouldn’t face any repercussions for post-approval reductions in your family’s income until and unless the immigrant tried to apply for need-based public assistance.
-He or she would probably be denied the welfare benefits—or forced to pay them back later.
+The way the law works, you wouldn't face any repercussions for post-approval reductions in your family's income until and unless the immigrant tried to apply for need-based public assistance.
+He or she would probably be denied the benefits—or forced to pay them back later.

-If you don’t find out until the visa or green card interview that the case cannot be approved without showing more financial support, you will likely be given a time limit within which to send in new evidence.
-The time limit may approach all too quickly while the sponsor looks for a better job, health insurance, or other source of family support.
+If you don't find out until the visa or green card interview that the case cannot be approved without showing more financial support, you might be given a time limit within which to send in new evidence.
+The time limit could approach all too quickly while the sponsor looks for a better job, health insurance, or other source of family support.